khasebou/ComputerGraphicsProject/ReadMe.txt

+1) Features Implemented are listed in SceneRenderer.fs

-Prebuilt debug exe can be found under x64\Debug folder:
+2) Prebuilt debug exe can be found under x64\Debug folder:

-This project requires the following libraries and all libraries have been included in 'required libraries' folder
+3) This project requires the following libraries and all libraries have been included in 'required libraries' folder

 GLM: To add this, open project settings -> C/C++ -> General: add the path to glm in 'Additional include directories' Example Path: C:\Users\karim\Downloads\glm-0.9.9.8\glm\